-How to fill out the Westpac discharge authority form
+How to fill out the Westpac Property and Security Requests Form

-Need to fill out a Westpac Security Variation Request Form?
+Need to fill out a Westpac Property and Security Requests Form?
 Here are the steps to follow.

-If you sell your property or refinance your home loan, you’ll need to fill out what’s known as a discharge authority form.
-If you’re a Westpac customer, this form is known as the Request to Vary Security form.
-The form can be filled out online, printed, signed and then returned to Westpac.
+If you bank with Westpac and sell your property or refinance your home loan, you’ll need to fill out what’s known as a discharge authority form.
+The Westpac form can be filled out online, printed, signed and then returned to Westpac.
 Filling it out is as straightforward as following the steps below.

 1. Access the form online